redis/docs/content/integrate/redis-data-integration/_index.md

 You should use RDI when:

-- You must use a slow database as the system of record for the app
+- You must use a slow database as the system of record for the app .
-- The app must always *write* its data to the slow database
+- The app must always *write* its data to the slow database.
-- You already intend to use Redis for the app cache
+- You already intend to use Redis for the app cache.
-- The data changes frequently in small increments
+- The data changes frequently in small increments.
-- Your app can tolerate *eventual* consistency of data in the Redis cache
+- Your app can tolerate *eventual* consistency of data in the Redis cache.

 You should *not* use RDI when: